Western betrayal: Perception of betrayal

 According to professors Charlotte Bretherton and John Vogler, Western betrayal is a reference to a sense of historical and moral responsibility for the West's abandonment of Central and Eastern Europe at the end of the Second World War.
 In Central and Eastern Europe, the interpretation of the outcomes of the Munich Crisis of 1938 and the Yalta Conference of 1945 as a betrayal of Central and Eastern Europe by Western powers has been used by Central and Eastern European leaders to put pressure on Western countries to acquiesce to more recent political requests such as membership in NATO and EU.

 In a few cases deliberate duplicity is alleged, whereby secret agreements or intentions are claimed to have existed in conflict with understandings given publicly.
 An example is British Prime Minister Winston Churchill's covert concordance with the Soviet Union, in which he stated that the Atlantic Charter did not apply to the Baltic states.
-Given the strategic requirements of winning the war, retired American diplomat Charles G. Stefan argued Churchill and U.S. President Franklin D. Roosevelt had no option but to accept the demands of their erstwhile ally, Soviet Premier Joseph Stalin, at the Tehran, Yalta, and Potsdam conferences.
+Given the strategic requirements of winning the war, retired American diplomat Charles G. Stefan argued Churchill and U.S. President Franklin D. Roosevelt had no option but to accept the demands of their ally, Soviet Premier Joseph Stalin, at the Tehran, Yalta, and Potsdam Conferences.

-There was also a lack of military or political support for the anticommunist rebels during the uprising in German Democratic Republic in 1953, during the Hungarian Revolution of 1956, and during the democracy-oriented reforms in Czechoslovakia in 1968 (the so-called "Prague Spring").
-According to Ilya Prizel, the "preoccupation with their historical sense of 'damaged self' fueled resentment" towards the West generally and reinforced the western betrayal concept in particular.
-Grigory Yavlinsky argues that damage to central European national psyches left by the Western "betrayal" at Yalta and Munich remained a "psychological event" or "psychiatric issue" during debates over NATO expansion.
+During the Cold War, the lack of Western intervention during the 1953 East German uprising, the 1956 Hungarian Revolution, and the 1968 Prague Spring reinforced perceptions of abandonment across the Eastern Bloc.
+While historians often distinguish this from a literal legal "betrayal", noting that the US was bound by Yalta and Potsdam agreements and sought to avoid nuclear conflict, the perception was amplified by US "rollback" rhetoric, which created false expectations of support that ultimately failed to materialize.
+Historiographically, the "Western betrayal" concept evolved from a specific legal grievance into a broader psychological framework and national coping mechanism for Central and Eastern Europeans,.
+Scholars suggest this narrative allowed societies to manage the trauma of Soviet repression, with some arguments (such as those by Ilya Prizel) pointing to a "damaged self" that fueled regional resentment, and others (e.g., Grigory Yavlinsky) highlighting how historical compromises, such as Munich and Yalta, functioned as enduring "psychological events" that influenced later debates regarding NATO expansion.

+In the post-war era, the language of Western betrayal was also appropriated by collaborationist diaspora groups, such as surviving anti-Soviet Cossack formations, to reframe their mandatory treaty repatriations to the Soviet Union as an act of Allied duplicity.
+By adopting this specific vocabulary, early émigré literature systematically conflated the legal and diplomatic grievances of occupied sovereign nations with the status of defeated Axis military units, substituting their documented record of regional counter-insurgency and war crimes for a narrative of passive anti-communist martyrdom.